 For the Gardener – A bug repellant spray made with lemongrass is effective and smells good.
 Lemongrass is used to relieve stress and inflammation as well so rubbing it on before heading to the garden is beneficial on many levels

-Some combinations specific to the Gardener from Doterra as well:
+Here are some combinations specific to the Gardener from Doterra as well:

 Rather than re-inventing the wheel, see the descriptions below.